rmey/BYOK-LUKS/README.md

 systemctl restart  iscsid
 systemctl restart  open-iscsi
 ```
-Do a discovery one one of the IP Addresses from Step [3].
+Do a discovery using one of the IP Addresses retrieved in Step [3].
 ```shell
 iscsiadm -m discovery -t sendtargets -p <IP Address>
 ```